readytensor/rt-datasets-text-classification/README.md

 - The Jupyter notebook file within each dataset folder is used to convert the raw data file(s) in `raw` folder into the processed form in `processed` folder.
 - The folder `schema_cfg` contains a csv which is needed by the schema generation script (described below) .

 `schema_gen` folder contains a schema gen config file (YAML) and a python script which are used to generate the JSON schema files stored in the `processed` folder for each dataset.
+The generated schema file conforms to the Ready Tensor specification for this category.

 ---